 Students who are sick should be kept home from school.
-We do not have a nurse on site to care for students who are ill.
 Productive coughs, runny noses and fevers are all indications that students have an infection that may be contagious to others.
 The school will contact parents, or any of the approved emergency contacts, to pick up students who become ill at school.
 Please make sure there is someone available to care for your children when they are not well enough to attend school.

 School staff members are not authorized to administer any medication to your children without appropriate paperwork signed by your physician.
 Students who require daily medication at school, as well as those who require Epi-Pens or other physician prescribed medications for emergencies, need to have a “Medication Management Plan” in place.

-Students who have serious medical conditions requiring on-going medications, it is the responsibility of the parent to provide the school with information, doctor instructions, and medication in original containers.
+Students who have serious medical conditions may require on-going medications.
+In this case, it is the responsibility of the parent to provide the school with information, doctor instructions, and medication in original containers.
 School staff members are not authorized to administer any medication to your children without appropriate paperwork signed by your physician.
 Students who require daily medication at school, as well as those who require Epi-Pens or other physician prescribed medications for emergencies, need to have a “Medication Management Plan” in place.

 Services to children and youth in schools are provided by a number of professionals in public health.
 The PHN works to promote health and wellness, prevent disease and injury, assist children and youth who are in need or at risk and support those who have health concerns.
 For any questions, please call the On-Call nurse at 604-983-6700.
 (Please note that the school nurse works at the Vancouver Coastal Health office and does not have an office or regular hours at the school.)